Wildfire Risk Reduction Program

 Wildfire risk OVERVIEW AND GRANT SERVICES

 There are steps you can take to reduce the risk of your home being lost to a wildfire.
 Teton Conservation District provides free Wildfire Risk Overviews of residential and commercial properties and works with land and property owners to develop a plan for reducing that risk.
 Through the Wildfire Risk Reduction Program, Teton Conservation District can provide up to 50% of the cost of vegetation management surrounding structures.
-Program guidelines can be found here.
+Click here to see program Guidelines.

 Links & Resources